Prag8855/aab/content/guides/sick-leave.md

 ### 3. Send the sick note to your employer

 Since 2023, you don't need to give a sick note to your employer.
-Your employer can get a digital copy of your sick note from your health insurer.[^25]
+Your employer can get a digital sick note from your health insurer.[^25]

 ### 4. Get better